Betony at the Community Woodland (photo: Sue Ashton)

 List of 18 flowering plants recorded at the woodland in March 2023:

-Blackthorn (Prunus spinosa), Celandine (Ranunculus ficaria), Cherry laurel (Prunus laurocerasus), Clustered mouse ear (Cerastium glomeratum), Comfrey (Symphytum officinale), Cowslip (Primula veris), Daisy (Bellis perennis), Ground ivy (Glechoma hederacea), Hairy bittercress (Cardamine hirsuta), Mrs Robb’s bonnet (Euphorbia Robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Speedwell (Veronica fruticans), Viburnum (Viburnum tinus), Vinca, Wayfaring Tree (Viburnum lantana), Wild Garlic/Ramsoms (Allium ursinum).
+Blackthorn (Prunus spinosa), Celandine (Ficaria verna), Cherry laurel (Prunus laurocerasus), Clustered mouse ear (Cerastium glomeratum), Comfrey (Symphytum officinale), Cowslip (Primula veris), Daisy (Bellis perennis), Ground ivy (Glechoma hederacea), Hairy bittercress (Cardamine hirsuta), Mrs Robb’s bonnet (Euphorbia Robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Purple deadnettle (Lamium purpureum), Speedwell (Veronica fruticans), Viburnum (Viburnum tinus), Vinca, Wayfaring Tree (Viburnum lantana), Wild Garlic/Ramsoms (Allium ursinum).

 AUGUST 2022